ZeroDeadDrop/ZeroDeadDrop/README.md

 Neither password can derive the other volume's key.
 A forensic examiner can recognize the file as a ZeroDeadDrop container, but cannot access either volume without the correct password.

-v11 significantly improves the Hidden Volume workflow with a dedicated UI, separate real/decoy password handling, and a secure password copy dialog.
+The Hidden Volume workflow includes a dedicated UI with separate real/decoy password handling and a secure password copy dialog.

 ---